-LSAT Test Dates 2020 and 2021
+LSAT Test Dates 2026

 LSAC LSAT Test Dates

 The LSAT test dates and locations are determined by LSAC, or the Law School Admission Council.
 The exam is given several times a year.
-But, the dates don’t follow a predictable pattern.
+But the dates don’t follow a predictable pattern.
 As you can see in the chart below, the dates are spread out so that you have a chance to take the LSAT every month or two.

-Normally, the LSAT is given on several different weekends, mostly Saturdays but sometimes Sundays, too.
+Usually, the LSAT is given on several different weekends, mostly Saturdays but sometimes Sundays, too.
 Furthermore, exams are administered at testing centers around the globe.
 So, you have plenty of options.
 If possible, you should pick a date that is several months before your chosen law school’s admission deadlines.

 LSAT Dates to Remember

 • Once you’ve registered, you must upload a recent photo of yourself if you’ll be taking an in-person test.
 It will be used for verification purposes on the day of your exam.
 Therefore, your photo upload deadline is about 3 weeks before your LSAT date.
-However, you can skip this step if you’re taking the LSAT-Flex.

 • Additionally, you can also withdraw your LSAT registration.
 However, you’ll have to do it at least 1 day before your scheduled exam.

 • And finally, consider the LSAT test score release dates.
 Hopefully, that will be a day of celebration!
-But remember that you must complete both parts the of the LSAT (including the LSAT Writing portion) before you can see your scores.
+But remember that you must complete both parts of the LSAT (including the LSAT Writing portion) before you can see your scores.

 To make matters even more complicated, I suggest checking the LSAC website on a regular basis for updates.
-Dates might be adjusted to keep everyone safe during the COVID-19 pandemic.

 When Should I Take the LSAT?